necopinus/necopinus.xyz/newsletters/2016-08-15-a-slow-rate-of-reproduction.md

 > Archaeologists have discovered the impressive remains of a probable Dark Age royal palace at Tintagel in Cornwall.
 It is likely that the one-metre thick walls being unearthed are those of the main residence of the 6th century rulers of an ancient south-west British kingdom, known as Dumnonia.
 >
-> [...]
+> […]
 >
-> ...[T]he discovery by English Heritage-funded archaeologists ... will certainly trigger debate in Arthurian studies circles - because, in medieval tradition, Arthur was said to have been conceived at Tintagel as a result of an illicit union between a British King and the beautiful wife of a local ruler.
+> …[T]he discovery by English Heritage-funded archaeologists … will certainly trigger debate in Arthurian studies circles - because, in medieval tradition, Arthur was said to have been conceived at Tintagel as a result of an illicit union between a British King and the beautiful wife of a local ruler.

 The discovery is not just interesting because of its apparent links to Arthurian legend, but also because it provides further evidence of how connected the world was in the past, and remained even during periods that many of us (wrongly) view as times of local isolation.